Specification of MiniDemographicABM.jl: A simplified agent-based demographic model of the UK: Composite features

 Another beneficial operator is the composition operator analogously defined as

-Based on the definition, the composition operator is not symmetric as the case with the intersection operator.
-For example,

-The left hand side refers to the set of siblings of the alive male population, while the right hand side refers to alive siblings of the male populations.
-Moreover, the composition operator can be regarded to be more computationally efficient in comparison with the intersection operator\footnote{In this work, the main purpose behind the composition operator mainly remains in the context of algorithmic specification rather than enforcing any implementation details regarding computational efficiency}. \\
+where both $f_1$ and $f_2$ correspond to Boolean predicates.
+The composition operator can be regarded to be more computationally efficient in comparison with the intersection operator\footnote{In this work, the main purpose behind the composition operator mainly remains in the context of algorithmic specification rather than enforcing any implementation details regarding computational efficiency}. \\

-The desired sub-population specification in the example given by equation \ref{eq:example:nonelem:readible} may not correspond to the desired specification.
+The desired sub-population specification in the example given by Equation \ref{eq:example:nonelem:readible} may not correspond to the desired specification.
 Namely, desired is to specify the alive divorced male population older than 45 years with alive children and alive siblings.
 In this case, the employment of the composition operator is relevant: